 By far the easiest method is to use an electric smoker.
 High quality electric smokers have a cold smoking setting (or a conversion kit that is easy to install), which makes the process extraordinarily simple; set it and forget it until it’s done, easy as pie.
 The drawbacks?
 Electric smokers, particularly ones with multiple heat settings that go into the cold smoking range can be quite expensive, especially if you’re needing to buy an extra cold smoking attachment to go along with it.

 Included in this method is the idea of using a smoke generator; it achieves much the same result, though with significantly less smoke longevity.
-As a bonus, these are compatible with pretty much any smoker!
+As a bonus, these are compatible with pretty much any smoker whether you use gas or pellet.

 DIY Cold Smoking Rig